ndg8743/GG-git-learning/README.md

 - **File Structure Visualization**: See how Git commands affect the file structure
 - **Behind the Command Explanations**: Understand what happens under the hood when you run Git commands
 - **Timeline Navigation**: Navigate between different states in the learning sequence
+- **Dark Mode Support**: Toggle between light and dark themes for comfortable viewing
+- **Draggable Diagrams**: Interactive diagrams that can be moved around for better visualization
+- **Debug Information Toggle**: Show or hide visualization data and debug information

 ## Project Structure